 I’m always surprised that teams in organizations have meetings that take hours (sometimes even days) to develop plans, visions and strategies.
 Very often the result of such meetings is that they drain energy by much talking and no action at all.
 Consequently, when they hire me to facilitate and design a session for them, the response is always: this was so energetic and effective.
 That’s key for impactful meetings.
 The reason for this is quite simple: I’ve simply hosted and evaluated thousands of those meetings and sessions.
 And practice makes perfect.

 Because it’s my expertise and I do it daily I have numerous techniques that I can apply.
 Also, I have a broader set of experiences compared to you, who might only do this a couple of times a year.
 Sometimes, all you need is just some outside reflection on the program you have in mind, and insert a few steps that I have learned are very effective to do.
 So: I invite you to make use of my experience for the design of your own session without having run it for you.

 Your session design sparring partner

-5 tips and tricks to improve your session
+Tips and tricks to improve your session

 If you don’t want to call me, here are a some tips to help you out.
 Of course the goal, the setting, group size and deliverables of every session are different, so it is difficult to make suggestions that always work.
 However, there are a few things that you might take into account when designing your next offsite.
-5 tips to get you going:

-base your design on at least one design question that captures the essence of output you want.
+- Base your design on at least one design question that captures the essence of output you want.
 A design question always starts with the words: how might we…?